imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 </style>

 <h3>Prologue</h3>
 Time-series forecasting is a widely adopted practice in many businesses that produce and store temporal measurements.
-Often, the scale of the use case causes a variety of problems in producing reliable and interpretable forecasts.
+Often, the scale of the business problem causes a variety of problems in producing reliable and interpretable forecasts.
 Such problems include the volume, variety and quality of time-series data which makes it challenging to train intrepretable predictive models.
+<br><br>
-Composers face a similar challenge due to the quantity, context and duration of scenes while producing music.
-Hence, data scientists can take inspiration from the framework followed by composers to build a robust framework for forecasting at scale.
+A similar challenge is faced during the production of cinematic music due to the variation in the number and duration of scenes.
+And composers use a clever technique to tackle this problem, which can be replicated by Data Scientists to build a robust forecasting framework at scale.
 To understand how, continue reading by acknowledging that you are familiar with fundamentals of time-series.
-If you need a quick refresher on the same, go through our [Time-series 101](/time-series/time-series-101/).
+If you need a refresher, go through my [time-series primer](/time-series/time-series-primer/).

 ![time series 101](/assets/stock_images/data_science/time-series/forecasting-at-scale/cover.jpg)
 *Photo by [Vienna Reyes](https://unsplash.com/@viennachanges) on [Unsplash](https://unsplash.com/s/photos/solar-system?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*